 We are committed to investing in our machinery to enhance our production efficiency and ensure our product quality.
 Our principal machinery includes laminating machine, crosscutting machine and winding machine.
 We also possess various testing equipment to conduct measurement on the colour shading, temperature resistance and chemical compositions of our products.
 Our machinery is well-equipped to be used for producing products with different specifications.
-For further details, please refer to the paragraph headed "Business - Production facility and capacity" in this prospectus.
+For further details, please refer to the paragraph headed "Business - Production capacity and facility" in this document.